MIDAS Research Guidelines and Application

-Complete Research Application including a brief description of Objectives and Time Line.
+Complete Research-Guides (either PDF version or see below) including a brief description of Objectives and Time Line.

 Become familiar with appropriate Administration and Interpretation Procedures in the Professional Manual or in the MIDAS Handbook.